 Demand the Right Price!

 Using a checklist and various information tools, students answer an online questionnaire on pricing accuracy and how prices are indicated in stores.

 Using various information tools, the students answer an online questionnaire on warranties and how to enforce them.

-Humorous video about buying a first cell phone.
+Students answer questions after watching a funny video about buying a cell phone.

 Students answer questions about buying a used car.